whyjz/ncu-env-data-science-zhtw/_sources/syllabus.md

 - Again, do not work with other students on the homework assignments.
 They must be your sole work.

+### Study time
+Since this is a 3-credit course, I expect you to have ~6 hours of study time every week outside of the class to get an adequate grade.
+If you spend much less or much more than that on readings, assignments, and the project, Please let me know.

 ### AI policy
 Generative AI is allowed and encouraged (HEY... this is the power of data science!!).
 Use it with discretion, though -- generative AI is good at popular tasks (such as giving a code for visualizing a typical data structure) but not so good at giving ideas and perspectives.
 Their answers are usually very dull (if not failing a sanity check) due to the nature of the training process.